windows-fryer/Godin/README.md

 ## 🆘 Support

-- 📖 Documentation - See CLAUDE.md for development guidance
+- 📖 Documentation – Consult the inline Go doc comments and the "Development" section above
-- 🐛 Issue Tracker - Create issues for bugs and feature requests
+- 🐛 Issue Tracker – Create issues for bugs and feature requests
-- 💬 Community - Join discussions for support and collaboration
+- 💬 Discussions – Join the GitHub Discussions board for questions and ideas

 ## 🙏 Acknowledgments